williaz/OracleExp/REMINDER.md

 select count(*) from hr.employees join hr.departments using(DEPARTMENT_ID, MANAGER_ID);
 ```
 - [x] GROUP BY and HAVING must after WHERE and hierarchical query, but before ORDER BY
+  - Using WHERE to exclude the rows before creating groups
 - [x] HAVING can only reference columns defined in GROUP BY or aggregate functions
 - [x] NATURAL JOIN may suprise you, as you don't control the condition
 ```sql